Skip to main content

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-Given the tool's complexity (10 parameters, nested objects, no output schema), the description is severely incomplete.
-It does not explain return values, pagination, or filtering behavior, which are critical for correct invocation.
+Given the complex input schema with 9 parameters, nested objects, no output schema, and no annotations, the description is severely incomplete.
+It does not explain pagination, filtering, or typical use cases.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.